Skip to Main Content

 These details will help you complete your PRISMA diagrams.

 There are various software packages that you can use to help compile and manage your references into your own personal database or library.
-They include templates for many different referencing styles such as MLA and also the preferred styles for many of the leading academic journals.
 They allow you to import your references directly into your own database from many online sources such as bibliographic databases, electronic journals and library catalogues.
 They also allow you to work in conjunction with a word processing package to insert in-text citations, your footnotes and bibliography into a document and then automatically format to your preferred style.

-The main packages highlighted here are: Endnote, Endnote Web, Mendeley and Zotero.
+Endnote, Endnote Web, Mendeley and Zotero are popular options.
 Some packages are free, some you need to pay for.
-It is worth spending some time to find which one best meets your needs as the styles included won’t be exactly the same as the Exeter styles of referencing, and may therefore need to be amended.
+Endnote is available via the university for personal devices.
+It is worth spending some time to decide which one best meets your needs.

 Microsoft Word also offers a basic referencing function: if you decide to use this, you will need to check that the references it produces match the formats required by the University of Exeter styles described in this guide.